ekb1zh/test-beautiful-form/README.md

 Both the frontend and backend share `localStorage` to store data between user sessions.
 The `src/utils/LocalStorageItem` utility provides a wrapper that makes working with `localStorage` easier.

-The `src/api` folder contains the `Schema` type.
-This type describes a comprehensive contract about how the frontend interacts with the backend.
+The `src/api/schema` folder contains types that describes a comprehensive contract about how the frontend interacts with the backend.
 Violation of the terms of the contract from any side will immediately lead to a compilation error of the project 🛡💪

 ### Error catching